Consumer medicine information

 Clinical trials.

-The safety and efficacy of Brineura were assessed in an open label, dose escalation clinical study (190-201) and an ongoing long-term extension study (190-202) in patients with CLN2 disease compared to untreated patients with CLN2 disease from a natural history database (natural history control group).
-These studies used the aggregate of the motor and language domains of a disease-specific clinical rating scale (see Table 3) to assess disease progression.
+The safety and efficacy of Brineura were assessed in three clinical studies in a total of 38 patients with CLN2 disease, ages 1 to 9 years at baseline, compared to untreated patients with CLN2 disease from a natural history database (natural history control group).
+These studies used the aggregate of the motor and language domains of a disease-specific clinical rating scale (see Table 3) to assess disease progression (referred to as the ML score of the CLN2 clinical rating scale).
 Each domain encompasses scores of 3 (grossly normal) to 0 (profoundly impaired), for a total possible score of 6, with unit decrements representing milestone events in the loss of previously attained functions of ambulation and speech.

-A total of 24 patients, aged 3 to 8 years, were treated with Brineura 300 mg every other week.
-In study 190-201, 23 patients were treated for 48 weeks (1 patient withdrew after week 1 due to the inability to continue with study procedures).
-The mean baseline CLN2 score was 3.5 (standard deviation (SD) 1.20) with a range from 1 to 6; no patients with advanced disease progression were studied (inclusion criteria: mild to moderate progression of CLN2 disease).
-All 23 patients completed study 190-201 and continued to the ongoing extension study 190-202 treated with Brineura at 300 mg every other week to a maximum of 124 weeks.
+In pivotal study 190-201, a total of 24 patients, ages 3 to 9 years at baseline, were treated with Brineura 300 mg every other week.
+Of these, 23 patients were treated for 48 weeks (1 patient withdrew after week 1 due to the inability to continue with study procedures).
+The mean baseline ML score was 3.5 (standard deviation (SD) 1.20) with a range from 1 to 6; no patients with advanced disease progression were studied (inclusion criteria: mild to moderate progression of CLN2 disease).

-In study 190-201, the mean rate of decline in patients treated with Brineura at 300 mg every other week was 0.40 points per 48 weeks.
-When compared to the expected rate of decline based on natural history, the study results are statistically significant (p < 0.0001) (see Table 4).
+The mean rate of decline in patients treated with Brineura at 300 mg every other week was 0.38 points per 48 weeks.
+When compared to the estimated rate of decline in natural history of 2.13 points per 48 weeks, the study results are statistically significant (p < 0.0001) (see Table 4).
 The observed treatment effect was considered clinically meaningful in light of the natural history of untreated CLN2 disease.

-In the ongoing study 190-202 (as of 03 June 2016), the rate of decline in patients treated with Brineura compared to the natural history control group (N=42 patients) continues to show durability of the treatment effect (see Figure 2).
+The estimated mean change from baseline in patients treated with Brineura compared to the natural history control group (N=42 patients) showed attenuation of disease progression and durability of the treatment effect up to last assessment (Week 321) (see Figure 2).

 Paediatric population.